practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 HL version 1.16.0 is a later version than the one of my testing system with 1.15.0, which has been installed with Homebrew; see above at [The new HashLink virtual machine](the-new-hashlink-virtual-machine).

-However, I will the older Homebrew version, since version 1.16.0 looks like a Nightly Build Pre-release version as of 2026-05-14: https://github.com/HaxeFoundation/hashlink/releases
+However, I will keep the older Homebrew version as my official version, since version 1.16.0 looks like a Nightly Build Pre-release as of 2026-05-14: https://github.com/HaxeFoundation/hashlink/releases

-TBD

 <br/>